ElektraInitiative/libelektra/doc/decisions/0_drafts/errors_plugins.md

    Plugins should not ignore unknown values or values they don't understand.

 5. Reject unknowns:
-   To be on the safe side, always reject any unknowns that are direct at the plugin.
+   To be on the safe side, always reject any unknowns that are directed at the plugin.
    Unknown specification should always result in errors.
    Unknown config data may result in warnings instead, unless it is known to be invalid.
    This mostly applies to storage plugins.